lukasz-wal/vehicle-verification/README.md

         4. Bob's vehicle broke down
           > Bob exercises ChangeVehicleState to set as the vehicle is broken
-          > Without this action, anyone of mechanic can't repair the vehicle
+          > Without this action, none of the mechanics can repair the vehicle

         5. Bob sends the request to the shop (mechanic)
           > Bob exercises Repair request to a mechanic with details about the repair